Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 Without bedding in your guinea pig’s habitat, urine and droppings will build up and cause foul odors and an unhygienic environment.

-As you want your pet to be as happy and healthy as possible, make sure you use absorbent guinea bedding that can deal with bad smells effectively.
+As a responsible pet parent, you want your pet to be as happy and healthy as possible, so make sure you use absorbent guinea bedding that can deal with bad smells effectively.

 Here’s a quick informative video on how to keep guinea pig cages clean.